Masked artist makes sticky issue out of radiation in Japan

 But he is determined to keep drawing attention to what he calls “an enormous public contamination disaster”.

-“We don’t know what will happen in the future, whether children will get cancer or leukemia,” he said.
+“We don’t know what will happen in the future, whether children will get cancer or leukaemia,” he said.
 “So I want to keep making noise and making a fuss.”

 He does that under a shroud of secrecy.
 He refuses to provide any personal details, apart from the fact that 281 is taken from the number on his high school jersey.
 The only clue to his age is a sprinkling of grey hair poking from under his hoodie.